mbj/mutant/README.md

 * Ping me on [twitter](https://twitter.com/_m_b_j_)

 There is also the [#mutant](http://irclog.whitequark.org/mutant) channel on freenode.
-As my OSS time budged is very limited I cannot join it often.
+As my OSS time budget is very limited I cannot join it often.
 Please prefer to use GitHub issues with a 'Question: ' prefix in title.

 Credits